-Level one (SC.1.175) sets an ambitious baseline, requiring organizations to “monitor, control, and protect organizational communications at the external boundaries and key internal boundaries of information systems.”
+Level 1 (SC.1.175) sets an ambitious baseline, requiring organizations to “monitor, control, and protect organizational communications at the external boundaries and key internal boundaries of information systems.”

 There are many different ways to accomplish this level of visibility, but a security solution based on DNS represents perhaps the most elegant solution (and one which anticipates the requirements of higher CMMC security levels).
 Since nearly every device and application on the network relies on DNS to communicate, it makes sense to use this common denominator for visibility and control.

-Level three (SC.3.192) adds a level of specificity to the overall requirement for control over network communication, with a specific link to DNS.
-DOD describes this as a general requirement to “implement DNS filtering services” to reduce attack surface, but leaves selection of the filters up to the individual organizations.
+Level 3 (SC.3.192) adds a level of specificity to the overall requirement for control over network communication, with a specific link to DNS.
+DoD describes this as a general requirement to “implement DNS filtering services” to reduce attack surface, but leaves selection of the filters up to the individual organizations.

 In other words, an organization could take an external threat feed and apply it to DNS traffic, or create its own threat feed.
 Either method would result in compliance with this control.

 BlueCat’s DNS security solutions allow for either method of filtering DNS queries.
 BlueCat provides external threat feeds to filter out known bad domains, but also allows for the creation of custom security policies.
 Since they can be applied to both internal and external traffic, those policies cover the entirety of a network, not just requests which reach the network boundary.
 Around 60% of all network traffic is internal, so the difference is pretty critical.